-You may call the toll free number at 855-354-5623 from 7:30 AM PST to 5:30 PM CST Monday through Friday.
+You may call the toll-free number at 855-354-5623 from 7:30 AM to 5:30 PM Monday through Friday.

 The Customer Service Center can handle calls regarding the water service, sewer service, and the refuse and recycling collection services provided by the City of Torrance Utilities.
 This includes answering billing inquiries, setting up new service accounts, closing current services, and requesting changes to your services.
 In addition, Customer Service can handle calls for requests to turn on or off the water for plumbing repairs, report water main leaks, or water quality questions.
-Customer service can also handle calls regarding refuse and recycling service, such as missed trash/recycling pick up, container replacement, additional container requests, and the scheduling of large item pickups.
+Customer service can also handle calls regarding refuse and recycling services, such as missed trash/recycling pick up, container replacement, additional container requests, and the scheduling of large item pickups.

 • You can also register to have your bills automatically paid by signing up for AutoPay by visiting TorranceCA.gov/UtilityBilling and select the “Set up AutoPay” option